Hussi503/Interview-Questions/Kubernetes/Day-1.md

 ### 🔴 4.
 What are Kubernetes Operators?
 Have you used them?

-Kubernetes Operators extend Kubernetes functionality by automating the lifecycle management of complex applications.
+Kubernetes Operators are a way to extend Kubernetes to automate the lifecycle management of complex applications.

-They use Custom Resource Definitions (CRDs) and custom controllers to automate deployment, upgrades, backups, failover, and scaling activities.
-Operators essentially bring operational knowledge into Kubernetes.
+An Operator uses Custom Resource Definitions (CRDs) to introduce new resource types and a custom controller that continuously watches those resources and reconciles the desired state with the actual state.

+Operators are commonly used for repetitive operational tasks such as deployment, scaling, backup, upgrades, patching, failover, and recovery.

+For example, if we want to deploy Prometheus in a Kubernetes cluster, instead of manually creating Deployments, Services, ConfigMaps, and upgrade procedures, we can use the Prometheus Operator.

+The Operator provides a Prometheus CRD, and when we create a Prometheus custom resource, the Operator automatically creates and manages all the required Kubernetes resources and handles ongoing operations.

 ---